wavedevgit/prevent-ai-slop/README.md

 # prevent-ai-slop

-This is a repo to attempt to prevent ai slop on your repositories
+An attempt to prevent ai slop on open source repositories